 Raj Kapoor will always remain the original and greatest showman of Indian cinema.
 He's been truly missed!

 The legendary Raj Kapoor has left behind a body of work that continues to inspire filmmakers.
-On his 94th birth anniversary, we pay tribute to 'The Showman' through a collection of memorable pictures
+On his death anniversary, we pay tribute to 'The Showman' through a collection of memorable pictures

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe